Asymptotically mean value harmonic functions in doubling metric measure spaces: Refined averaging and mean value harmonic functions

 for manifolds with a measure satisfying \eqref{eq:doublexp} and a global Poincar\' e inequality.
 Thus estimate \eqref{eq:nonsharp} remains valid in the context of mv-harmonic functions on doubling spaces.

 In fact a modification of the same argument improves the bound \eqref{eq:nonsharp} if $\mu$ satisfies an annular decay property.
-We follow the strategy in~\cite{li}, see Lemmas \ref{lem:lemma1} and \ref{lem:lemma2}, and present the modifications needed for our result.
+We follow the strategy in~\cite{li}, see Lemmas \ref{lem:lemma1} and \ref{lem:lemma2}, and present the modifications needed for the proof of Proposition~\ref{prop:polygrowth}.

 For $m>0$, let $\harm^m(X)$ denote the space of $u\in \harm(X)$ with growth rate at most $m$.
 A function $u\in \harm(X)$ is said to have \emph{growth rate at most $m$} if, for some (and hence all) $p\in X$, there exists $C>0$ so that